 One nuance: if you are running Apple Search Ads alongside Meta, the downstream signal from ASA brand campaigns can actually improve Meta’s modeling for both A+AC and manual campaigns, creating a compounding effect.
 Finally, do not ignore Custom Product Pages as a lever.

-According to RocketShip HQ client data across 8 app accounts testing CPPs in 2025, CPPs paired with specific Meta creatives lifted conversion rates by 10-20% in both campaign types, and are one of the few ways to inject targeting-like specificity into A+AC.
+In our experience working with app accounts testing CPPs, pairing CPPs with specific Meta creatives can lift conversion rates meaningfully in both campaign types, and they are one of the few ways to inject targeting-like specificity into A+AC.

 Frequently Asked Questions